tldr-pages/tldr/CLIENT-SPECIFICATION.md

 It is RECOMMENDED that clients support `macos` as an alias for `osx`.

-Additional platforms MAY be added in the future.
-Clients MAY NOT support new platforms (though such support is RECOMMENDED), but MUST NOT break if additional platforms are added.
+While clients do not need to support new platforms automatically (though such support is RECOMMENDED), they MUST NOT break if additional platforms are added to tldr-pages.

 The pages themselves reside inside the appropriate platform folder, with the extension `.md`.
 Here are some example mappings: